The Night of Wishes: Plot

 So they need such a bell tone.
 After the first enthusiasm, however, Jacob soon realizes the impossibility of this idea since that tone can only come from the real New Year's chime exactly at midnight.
 Maurizio is nevertheless thrilled by this unexpected glimmer of hope and ignores all of Jacob's objections and warnings.
 Since the cathedral tower is locked, Mauricio climbs up the icy tower from outside in darkness and storms.
 Jacob reluctantly follows him because he is worried about his friend's wellbeing.
 With the last of their strength, they reach the belfry where they pass out.
 When they wake up, they are surprised to find themselves facing Pope Sylvester I, who, as every year, has appeared from the hereafter to ring the bells.
 Although the bells will only ring at midnight, the Pope is able to give the animals a frozen sound of the midnight chime prematurely since space and time play no role for him as a saint.
 So, as a last challenge, the animals have to put this tone into the potion without the magicians noticing.

-Thanks to the saint, who enables them to fly back to the Villa Nightmare at the speed of sound, they just manage to do this.
+Thanks to the saint, who enables them to fly back to the Villa Nightmare at the speed of sound, they just manage to drop the sound into the concoction.
 The magicians begin their intended work and wish the world all the best with every sip from the wishing punch, assuming the reversal effect of the potion will cause the world harm.
 The punch is also strongly alcoholic, so by the time midnight comes along, they're both heavily inebriated, and decide to take their drunken ire out on their pets.
-After wishing them health - to cause the opposite - the two animals heal up completely, and their lifetime wishes are fulfilled.
+After wishing them health – to cause the opposite – the two animals heal up completely, and their lifetime wishes are fulfilled.
 The magicians are stunned, but are too drunk to understand what had happened.
-While the raven and the cat flee from the house, the drunken magicians now try to curse each other by means of the wishing punch, but this fails completely.
+While the raven and the cat flee from the house, the magicians now try to curse each other by means of the wishing punch, but at this point they're so drunk, they have problems enunciating words for a curse, and as such this fails completely.
 When a few seconds before midnight they finally realize what is going on, it is already too late: Seeing the punch has been all used up, they pass out drunk.